History of Facial Feminization & Gender Confirmation Surgery

 He also established the world’s first clinical psychiatric practice focused on the medical and psychological needs of the transgender individual.
 For over five decades, Benjamin conducted treatment in collaboration with carefully selected colleagues of various complementary disciplines for hundreds of patients with gender identity issues – and Christine Jorgensen was one of his early patients in the 1950s.

-In 1952, Christine Jørgensen, an American trans woman, had sex reassignment surgery in Denmark.
+In 1952, Christine Jørgensen, an American trans woman, had gender confirmation surgery in Denmark.
 When her transformation made the front page of the New York Daily News, she became an overnight sensation, and she used the opportunity to become a strong advocate for the rights of all transgender people.

 Some surgeons performed MTF surgery using skin grafts taken from the thighs or buttocks.
 Doctors also first successfully completely removed the male organs in several male-to-female surgical procedures.
 Although, access to male-to-female surgery remained limited to a small group of patients in Europe.